BlueCyro/FastFourierFun/README.md

 ## For developers
 - This mod implements an extension to AudioX datatypes so you can simply call:
 - `AudioX.GetFFTAnimation(int FFTBucketSize)` to get the FFT animation clip.
+(This must be a power of 2)
 - I highly recommend using this function in an asynchronous manner, as it will take a while to compute the FFT.
 - Same goes for actually writing it into a StaticAnimationProvider, that takes the longest.
 <p>&nbsp;</p>